Tiny Zero Waste Travel Tools

 Sometimes travel and going green can be a tough mix.
 How will you find space to pack all your nifty green tools?
 Chicka chicka boom boom!
 Will there be enough room?

 Whether you are going on a summer road trip, camping, flying across the world, or just heading out into your backyard for a picnic, your trunk or luggage is probably packed to the brim.
 It’s tempting to just leave your waste-free toolkit at home!

 But wait!
-You can experience the joy of waste-free living on the road, too, if you pack a mini toolkit to tote with you wherever you are.
+You can experience the joy of waste-free living on the road, too, if you pack your eco-friendly to-go containers for food in a mini toolkit to tote with you wherever you are.
 A little planning ahead does the trick when it comes to keeping your carbon footprint green and lean at the same time.

 Zero Waste Travel Tip #1 - Collapsible Bottles